Site icon Sancerres at Sunset

 December weather is unpredictable during the day; evenings are cold.
 Wear layers, and have warm outer clothing available.

-More than half a million people visited Colonial Williamsburg in 2019, the last calendar year before lockdown.
-I hope this post helps you decide the best time for you to plan your journey back to Revolutionary America.
+Each season offers its own magic in Williamsburg, so you can’t go wrong.
+It’s all about finding the right time for your priorities and preferences.
+I hope this post helps you decide the best time for you to plan your own journey back to Revolutionary America.

 Exit mobile version